You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Test coverage significantly impacts migration safety.
 You need minimum 60% coverage for safe AI migration.
 Without comprehensive tests, you can’t validate that the AI-generated code preserves the original behaviour.
 No tests means you’re flying blind—and that’s when migrations go sideways.

 Documentation state determines your timeline.
 Legacy systems often lack the specifications required for spec-driven approaches, requiring costly reverse engineering.
 Missing specs add 30-40% to your project timeline.
+You’ll spend weeks extracting business logic from code, comments, and whatever technical documentation exists.
+For guidance on creating effective specifications from legacy code, see our advanced specification patterns guide.

 These factors combine into a risk score.
 Low complexity, high test coverage, decent documentation?
 AI-assisted migration works.
 High complexity, poor tests, missing specs?
 You’re looking at a traditional Global Systems Integrator-led migration.
+The hybrid approach—AI for simple transformations, manual for complex logic—sits in the middle.

-So run your codebase through static analysis.
+Run your codebase through static analysis.
 Look at the metrics.
 Be honest about test coverage.
 Check what documentation exists.
 That assessment tells you which path to take.

 What is the Strangler Fig Pattern and how does it work for AI-powered legacy modernisation?